Hnogared/viminette_VIM-42-norminette/README.md

 ### Norminette
 The plugin runs the 42 norminette executable installed on your system.<br>
-If you don't have it installed yet, get it at https://github.com/42School/norminette.
+If you don't have it installed yet, get it at [42_official_norminette], else it just won't work.

 ### Plugins manager
 You will also need a VIM plugin manager.<br>
-Get yours at https://github.com/junegunn/vim-plug, and follow the instructions !
+Get yours at https://github.com/junegunn/vim-plug, and follow the instructions.

 ### Viminette plugin
 Clone the viminette repository in your file system...